Gmurtaza57/Ambaflex_Trend/README.md

     Bed Tags → Tag prefixes for the beds you want to trend

 👉 All values here are placeholders.
-Replace with your own site’s PLC info.
+Replace them with your own site’s PLC info.
 🛠 Installation

 1️⃣ Clone the repo